QilnnGuo/Denoising-NLR/README.md

     python SIDD_validation_UNet.py
 ```

-You can also test both on the whole SIDD validation dataset and benchmark dataset by changing the path of dataset in the code `SIDD_validation_UNet.py` and `SIDD_ben_UNet.py` following the similar way above.
+You can also test both on the whole SIDD validation dataset and benchmark dataset by changing the path of dataset in the code following the similar way above.